3rd Cavalry Regiment (United States): Philippine–American War

 When the United States defeated Spain in the Spanish–American War, 400 years of Spanish rule in Cuba, Puerto Rico, Guam, and the Philippine Islands came to an end.
 The United States, as a new world power, saw the Philippines as the perfect location for a naval facility to support a new Pacific fleet.
 3rd Cavalry units had barely arrived at their new duty stations in the U.S. when, on 22 July 1899, the regimental headquarters and Troops A, C, D, E, F, K, L, and M were ordered to Seattle, Washington.
 From Seattle, this force embarked for the Philippine Islands to operate against the insurgents who were trying to prevent the United States from taking control.
 Meanwhile, Troops B, G, H, and I were ordered to assemble at Fort Myer.

-The deploying troops landed in Manila in October 1899, with the remaining four troops following from Fort Myer in 1900.
-The 3rd Cavalry remained on the island of Luzon until 1902, fighting sixty-two engagements during that time.
+The deploying troops landed in Manila in October 1899, with the remaining four troops following from Fort Myers in 1900.
+The 3d Cavalry remained on the island of Luzon until 1902, fighting sixty-two engagements during that time.
 The fighting was often fierce with no quarter asked and none given.
 This would be the first time the U.S. Army would fight in a jungle environment, and the first time it would fight a counterinsurgency, but it would not be the last.
 The regiment returned to the United States in detachments between April and November 1902.
 The Headquarters, band, and Troops A, D, I, K, L, and M were stationed in Montana, Troops B and C in Wyoming, Troops G and H in Arizona, Troop E in Idaho and Troop F in North Dakota.

-The 3rd Cavalry Regiment remained in the United States until December 1905, when it was again ordered to the Philippines for peacetime occupation duty.
+The 3d Cavalry Regiment remained in the United States until December 1905, when it was again ordered to the Philippines for peacetime occupation duty.
 It remained there until 1908, when it was ordered home and stationed in Texas.
 The following nine years were spent in garrison and patrolling the Mexican border.
-On 21 Oct 1915 ten men of Troop G made up half a US garrison in the last of the United States/Mexican Border raids at Ojo de Agua Raid.
+On 21 Oct 1915, ten men of Troop G made up half a U.S. garrison in the last of the United States/Mexican Border raids at Ojo de Agua Raid.